20. Virginia Sophie Augusta Carlsson (Daguin) – Parents Unknown?

 Featured Image: Ballet Rehearsal, Edgar Degas, 1873.

-2 thoughts on “20.
+2 responses to “20.
 Virginia Sophie Augusta Carlsson (Daguin) – Parents Unknown?”

 Leave a Reply